RashaadB/ai-ml-learning/Course4: Deep Learning/README.md

 2. Create and save the model
 3. Convert the Keras model to a TensorFlow lite model
 4. Convert concrete functions

+## Recurrent Neural Networks Folder

+`recurrent_neural_networks_intro.ipynb`
+- Sequential modeling
+    - RNNs
+    - Autoencoders
+    - Seq2Seq
+- Recurrent Neural Networks
+- Types of RNN
+    - one to one
+    - one to many
+    - many to one
+    - many to many
+- RNN architecture
+    - initialization
+    - input processing
+    - hidden state update
+    - output calculation
+    - training
+- long short term memory (LSTM)
+- Gated Recurrent Network
+- Hybrid Modeling

+`classification_rnns.ipynb`
+1. Import the libraries
+2. Define the hyperparameter
+3. Preprocess the data and print the lengths of the labels and article lists
+4. Split the data into training and validation sets
+5. Initialize a tokenizer and fit it to the training articles
+6. Convert the training articles into sequences using the tokenizer
+7. Pad the sequence
+8. Print the length of validation sequences and the shape of validation padded
+9. Train the model
+10. Compile the model
+11. Plot the graph

+`classification_lstm.ipynb`
+1. Import the libraries
+2. Define the hyperparameter
+3. Preprocess the data and print the lengths of the labels and articles lists
+4. Split the data into training and validation sets
+5. Initialize a tokenizer and fitting it to the training articles
+6. Convert the training articles into sequences using the tokenizer
+7. Pad the sequence
+8. Print the length of validation sequences and the shape of validation padded
+9. Train the model
+10. Compile the model
+11. Plot the graph

+`videoClassification_hybridNN.ipynb`
+1. Download data and import the required libraries
+2. Read the data from datasets and print the ten rows
+3. Define the functions for cropping and loading video frames
+4. Build a feature extraction model using the InceptionV3 architecture
+5. Create a string lookup table for labels and print the vocabulary of the label processor
+6. Prepare video data for training and testing by extracting frame features
+7. Define and train a sequence model using GRU layers
+8. Load a test video, extract frame features, and make predictions using the sequence model